ZJier/MVAHN/README.md

 # DAViT
-It will be open sourced shortly.
+It will be open sourced shortly :)